cheesecakeufo/komorebi/README.md

 ## What is Komorebi?

-Komorebi is an awesome animated wallpaper manager for all Linux platforms.
+Komorebi is an animated wallpaper manager for all Linux platforms.
-It provides fully customizeable image, video, and web page wallpapers that can be tweaked at any time!
+It provides you with fully customisable image, video, and web page wallpapers that you can tweak at any time!

-This is a fork of the original [Komorebi project](https://github.com/cheesecakeufo/komorebi) by [@cheesecakeufo](https://github.com/cheesecakeufo).
+This project is a fork of the original [Komorebi](https://github.com/cheesecakeufo/komorebi) by [@cheesecakeufo](https://github.com/cheesecakeufo).

 ![s1](https://raw.githubusercontent.com/Komorebi-Fork/komorebi/master/screenshots/collage.jpg)